LeeanneMaths/Econometrics-/README.md

-# 📊 NZ-CHN Data Analysis Portfolio
+# 📊 Data Analysis Portfolio

 This repository showcases my data analysis, econometrics, and macroeconomic modeling work completed during postgraduate study and subsequent independent research.
 It serves as a technical portfolio to demonstrate proficiency in **data analysis, econometric modeling, and research coding**, supporting future applications for **Data Analyst, Research Assistant, and Quantitative Intern** positions.